Louis C. Wyman: House of Representatives

+Wyman was behind an amendment to 1964 automobile safety legislation which prohibited a "seat belt interlock system" in automobiles.
+The interlock system prevented automobiles from starting unless the driver was wearing a seatbelt.
+Consumer advocates had advocated for the safety measure, but the measure also provoked much opposition.

 Senate election

 Wyman did not run for reelection to his House seat in 1974, opting instead to run for the Senate seat that was due to come open by 20-year incumbent Norris Cotton's retirement.
 The initial returns showed him defeating Democratic candidate John A. Durkin by 355 votes on election night.

 Durkin demanded a recount, which resulted in Durkin winning by ten votes.
 Governor Meldrim Thomson then certified Durkin as the winner.
 However, Wyman demanded another recount in which he prevailed by two votes.
 Cotton resigned on December 31, 1974; Thomson appointed Wyman to the seat for the balance of the term ending January 3, 1975, to give him a leg up in seniority.
 This appeared to end the dispute, but Durkin appealed to the full Senate, which is the final arbiter of Senate elections per the Constitution.

 The Senate Rules Committee, which has jurisdiction over the results of Senate elections, then deadlocked on whether to seat Wyman for the 1975–1981 term pending the resolution of the dispute.
 On January 14, the Senate returned the matter to the Rules Committee, which returned 35 disputed points to the full Senate based on 3,000 questionable ballots.
 However, the Senate was unable to break a deadlock on even one of the 35 points.

 After seven months of wrangling which included six unsuccessful Democratic attempts to seat Durkin, Wyman, having never been seated, proposed that he and Durkin run again in a special election.
 Durkin agreed, and the Senate declared the seat officially vacant on August 8, 1975, pending the new election.
 Thomson appointed Cotton to his old seat in the meantime.
-The special election was held on September 16, and Durkin won handily, defeating Wyman by nearly 28,000 votes—ending what is still the closest Senate election since the people gained the right to directly elect Senators with the passage of the 17th Amendment in 1913.
+The special election was held on September 16, and Durkin won handily, defeating Wyman by nearly 28,000 votes—ending what is still the closest Senate election since the people gained the right to directly elect Senators with the passage of the Seventeenth Amendment in 1913.

 Later life

 Wyman served as an associate justice of the New Hampshire Superior Court from 1978 to 1987.
-He was a resident of Manchester, N.H. and West Palm Beach, Florida, until his death due to cancer on May 5, 2002.
+He was a resident of Manchester, New Hampshire and West Palm Beach, Florida, until his death due to cancer on May 5, 2002.
 Wyman's remains were cremated, and the ashes scattered at sea.